awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

 + You can't modify the allocated storage\.
 + Any storage volumes that you attach manually to your RDS Custom DB instance are outside the support perimeter\.

-  For more information, see [Responding to an unsupported configuration](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.
+  For more information, see [RDS Custom support perimeter and unsupported configurations](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.

 ### Console<a name="custom-managing.modify-sqlserver.CON"></a>